Plats: Karlstad University

 Karlstad, longest stone arch bridge in Sweden, built 1797.

-The date and venue for the 2026 Hydropower R&D Days have now been booked!
-Next year, we will meet at Karlstad University on March 11 and 12 to learn about the exciting research being conducted at the Swedish Centre for Sustainable Hydropower, SVC.
+Welcome to the 2026 Hydropower R and D days!
+We will meet at Karlstad University on March 11 and 12 to learn about the exciting research being conducted at the Swedish Centre for Sustainable Hydropower, SVC.

 Accommodation